 One of the things a writer must do is research where he is going to submit his work.
-If not going independent, but still going it alone (without an agent), the writer will ask himself, is there a suitable traditional book publisher for me?
+If not going the independent, self-publishing route, but going it alone without an agent, the writer will ask himself, is there a suitable traditional book publisher for me?
 A bad fit for an author going it alone with the aim of getting into a traditional publisher is:Continue reading “Researching the market”

-Yesterday I wanted to try something different.
-I mean, in terms of submitting to a publisher who has accepted two but also rejected quite a few other submissions of mine.
+Yesterday I wanted to try something different, in terms of submitting to a publisher, who has accepted two, but also rejected quite a few other submissions of mine.
 But I recalled today that the publisher had told me a little while ago that they wanted submissions based on the harder passages.
 Only those passages.
 Let me keep on going with that then…

 Today I received a form rejection letter by email.